ciangoon/GlobeVisExtension/README.md

 USER MANUAL
 -----------
-Once the extension is installed in your browser, either through the ’load unpacked’ method men tioned above, or through downloading from the Chrome Extension Store, simply navigate to a retail website and select the extension icon on the top right of the browser.
+Once the extension is installed in your browser, either through the ’load unpacked’ method mentioned above, or through downloading from the Chrome Extension Store, simply navigate to a retail website and select the extension icon on the top right of the browser.
 The icon looks like a jigsaw piece next to the search bar.